Bulgaria–Russia relations

-Both countries are Slavic nations and are bound together by a common Orthodox Christian culture.
-However, this has not translated into warm relations for the most part.
+Both countries are Slavic and majority Orthodox Christian.
+However, these shared traits have not translated into warm relations for the most part.
 After Bulgarian independence in the 19th century, relations turned tense when Russia consistently favored Bulgaria's neighbor Serbia over Bulgaria in various Balkan disputes and wars before World War I, followed by Bulgaria siding with Germany against Russia in both world wars.

-After a Communist takeover in 1945, Bulgaria was a Soviet ally during the Cold War, and maintained good a relationship with Russia until the Revolutions of 1989, the only major period since independence where Russia had better relations with Bulgaria than with Serbia; or rather in this case Tito's Yugoslavia.
-However, following woes over energy projects included the cancelled South Stream pipeline and frozen Belene Nuclear Power Plant project, as well as the 2014 annexation of Crimea by Russia, the relationship has again deteriorated.
+After a USSR-backed coup d'état in 1944, Bulgaria became a Soviet satellite state during the Cold War.
+As such, the then People's Republic of Bulgaria maintained good a relationship with the Soviet Union until the Revolutions of 1989, the only major period since independence where Russia/the USSR had better relations with Bulgaria than with Serbia; or rather in this case Tito's Yugoslavia.
+However, following woes over energy projects including the cancelled South Stream pipeline and Belene Nuclear Power Plant project, as well as the 2014 annexation of Crimea and subsequent 2022 Russo-Ukrainian war, the relationship has once again deteriorated.